 When things are going well for a business, growth is an exciting opportunity.
 New customers, new services, and new goals can energize an organization and encourage everyone to focus on the next challenge on the horizon.
 Unfortunately, growth brings a share of structural problems with it, especially when it comes to technology infrastructure.

 Whether you’re located in an area that’s vulnerable to certain types of natural disasters or you’re concerned about unexpected events, the reality is that most structures are not built to keep your data infrastructure up and running.
-Your offices may be able to withstand hurricane force winds, but if the building loses power during a storm, are there backup generators to keep your servers operational?
+Your offices may be able to withstand hurricane force winds, but if the building loses power during a storm, are there backup systems in place to keep your servers operational?
 With a data center migration, organizations can protect their data and IT assets from the vagaries of natural disasters since these facilities are designed to endure significant stress without losing power.

 With around the clock remote hands to maintain networks and equipment, data centers are the most secure option for anyone concerned about the impact of natural disasters on their IT infrastructure.

-With the proliferation of internet of things (IoT) devices and streaming content services, edge computing architectures are becoming a critical component of company networks.
+With the proliferation of Internet of Things (IoT) devices and streaming content services, edge computing architectures are becoming a critical component of company networks.
 Edge computing reduces network lag by pushing key processing functions closer to the edge of the network rather than forcing data to travel the long distance back to a centralized cloud server.

 An ideal edge data center is located as close to end users as possible, so any organization looking to deliver services via edge computing should take a long look at expanding their data center reach, making it a good reason to adopt a data center migration strategy.